Amir-Mano/R_Course_2024/final_project/README.md

 **C.2:**

-Saved as additional file - "Results - C2.md"
+Saved as an additional file - "Results - C2.md"

 **C.3:**